 How to Encourage Your Kids to Love Reading

 As soon as you announce you’re expecting, the advice starts flooding in.
 And arguably it doesn’t stop until your kids go off to college.
-From when to you cut the pacifier to tips on self-soothing.
+From when to cut the pacifier to tips on self-soothing.
 “Shorten nap times for a better night’s sleep.”
 “Long naps are crucial for development.”
 It can all be confusing and frustrating to navigate.

 So of course, we’re here to give you more advice.
 But this one is pretty irrefutable: